Edit multi-channel content

 Headless-only mode

-Developers can enable pure headless mode, letting you create only headless content in Optimizely Content Management System (CMS 13).
-When headless-only mode is enabled, the Multi-Channel Content gadget is the only gadget that displays in the left-hand navigation pane (no page tree navigation).
+Developers can enable pure headless mode, letting you create only headless content in CMS 13.
+When headless-only mode is enabled, the Multi-Channel Content gadget is the only gadget that displays in the navigation pane (no page tree navigation).
 Preview is available depending on the content type and its rendering.
 Page-specific editing functionality is not available.

 Hybrid multi-channel content mode

-You can still create headless content, even when a developer does not turn on headless mode.
-You can add the Multi-Channel Content gadget to the left-hand navigation pane and the page navigation tree.
+Create headless content even when a developer does not turn on headless mode.
+Add the Multi-Channel Content gadget to the navigation pane alongside the page navigation tree.

 -